tensorflow/swift-models/README.md

 # Swift for TensorFlow Models

 This repository contains TensorFlow models written in Swift.

+The `stable` branch works with the latest [Swift for TensorFlow prebuilt packages](https://github.com/tensorflow/swift/blob/master/Installation.md#pre-built-packages).

+Actual development occurs on the `master` branch.
+As new packages are released, `master` is pushed to `stable`.

 For general information about Swift for TensorFlow development, please visit [tensorflow/swift](https://github.com/tensorflow/swift).